 There are a ton of variables at play when it comes to at-home guitar recording.
-The whole process is a combination of many elements before ever pressing record in your DAW.
+The whole process is a combination of many elements, so if you’re struggling with how to record electric guitar with the best results, you’re definitely not alone.

 Fundamentally, a great guitar recording requires the right tone—and tone requires taste.
 If you haven’t yet developed an ear for good tone, then your sound may not translate well on a recording.